DataRootUniversity/ds-fundamentals/snake-project/DOC.md

         """
         obs = self.world.copy()
         snake = self.snake if self.snake.alive else None
+        # Here we placing Snake on the World grid with SNAKE_BLOCKs
         if snake:
             for block in snake.blocks:
                 obs[block[0], block[1]] = snake.snake_block